 - accurately present the entity’s performance in the reporting period; and

-- comply with subsection 39(2) of the PGPA Act (section 16F of the PGPA Rule).
+- comply with subsection 39(2) of the PGPA Act.

 The annual performance statements must include the results of the measurement and assessment of the entity’s performance in the reporting period in achieving its purposes (section 16F(2) item 2 of the PGPA Rule).

-In practice, this will require entities to report against the performance information published during the reporting period in their corporate plan and Public Portfolio Budget Statement, including Portfolio Additional Estimates Statement or other portfolio estimates statement.
+In practice, this will require entities to report against the performance information published during the reporting period in their corporate plan and Portfolio Budget Statements, including Portfolio Additional Estimates Statement and other portfolio estimates statements.

-These performance results are expected to be derived using the data sources or methodology determined at the time each performance measure was developed.
+These performance results are expected to be derived using the data sources and methodology determined at the time each performance measure was developed for the reporting period.
 It is good practice for this information to be included as part of the performance information outlined in the corporate plan.
 Entities may wish to use cross-references to its corporate plan to assist a reader to understand how performance is measured.

 It is for each entity to structure and present results in a manner that best demonstrates performance in its specific circumstances.
 Good practice annual performance statements present the results in a way that is clear, concise and easily linked to the information presented in the entity’s corporate plan and PBS for the relevant period.